tanminggang/ColorCauldron/README.md

 A color-mixing web app that creates colors based on rgb values.

-The license on this code is a flexible MIT License.
+The license on this code is the flexible MIT License.
 You may take a look at the code, and if you decide to use it anywhere, please send a link to my website: http://www.saaliklok.com.

 Thanks!

 @saaliklok

 www.saaliklok.com